Cuisine of New Mexico: Chile

 The New Mexico official State Question is "Red or green?"
 This refers to the choice of red or green chile with an entrée.
 "Christmas," a relatively new tradition originating in the 1980s, is a request for both (one side covered with green, the other with red).
 New Mexico red and green chile have such a rich and distinctive flavor that traditional preparations require few additional flavoring ingredients.
 The essence of New Mexico chile preparation is its simplicity.

 The New Mexico green chile is a variety of the chile pepper, Capsicum annuum, and was developed as a recognizable strain in New Mexico by the late nineteenth century.
 It is available today in several distinct and selectively-cultivated strains called cultivars.

 The chile pepper is grown in the state's very high altitude (4,000–8,000 ft) and dry, hot climate.
 Much like grapes for wine, these growing conditions contribute, along with genetics, to giving New Mexico green chile its distinctive deep green color, texture, and flavor.

 The climate of New Mexico tends to increase the capsaicin levels in the chile pod compared to pods grown in other regions.
 This results in the possibility of hotter varieties.
 New Mexico green chiles can range from mild to extremely hot.

 At harvest time (August through the middle of October) green chile is typically roasted, peeled and frozen for the year ahead.
 Chile is such a staple in New Mexico that many national restaurant chains offer New Mexico chile at their New Mexico locations.

 New Mexico red chile is simply the fully ripened green chile pepper.
 As it ripens, it first turns orange and then quickly turns red.
 As it does so, the skin thickens and fuses to the inner fruit or "meat" of the pepper.
-This means that, for the red pepper to be enjoyable, it must first be dried then blended into a puree.
+This means that, for the red pepper to be enjoyable, it must first be dried and then blended into a puree.
 The puree can be made using full red chile pods or red chile powder (which is made by finely grinding the dried pod).

 The purée is not edible until cooked as red chile sauce.
-This is made by cooking the puree with garlic, salt—and occasionally oregano—and has the consistency of tomato soup.
+This is made by cooking the puree with garlic, salt – and occasionally oregano – and has the consistency of tomato soup.
 Discerning native New Mexicans prefer sun-dried over oven-dried red chile, as the oven-drying process gives it a non-traditional smoky flavor and a dark maroon color.